ibmresilient/resilient-python-api/README.md

 The Java examples are in the "java" directory.
 The following subdirectories exist within that directory:

-* examples/caf/general - Groovy examples that read CAF actions from a destination and invoking Co3 REST API commands.
+* examples/caf/general - Groovy examples that read CAF actions from a destination and invoke Co3 REST API commands.
 See the [Co3 CAF General Examples](#co3-caf-general-examples-javaexamplescafgeneral) section for details.
 * examples/caf/camel - Apache Camel example that reads CAF actions from a destination and adjusts the incident severity based on the incident type.
 See the [Apache Camel Example](#apache-camel-example-javaexamplescafcamel-directory) section for details.
 * examples/caf/mulesoft - Mulesoft Anypoint Studio example that illustrates how to read from a message destination and post to HipChat; see the [Mulesoft HipChat Example](#mulesoft-hipchat-example-javaexamplescafmulesofthipchat-directory) section for details.
 Note that you will need to install Mulesoft Anypoint Studio to use this example.
 * examples/rest - A collection of examples that illustrate various ways to use the Co3 REST API.
 See the [Co3 REST API Examples](#co3-rest-api-examples-javaexamplesrest-directory) section for details.